Larry David: 1980–1987: Stand-up and SNL

 While a stand-up comedian, David also worked as a store clerk, limousine driver, and historian.
 He lived in Manhattan Plaza, a federally subsidized housing complex in Manhattan's Hell's Kitchen neighborhood, across the hall from Kenny Kramer, the inspiration for the Cosmo Kramer character in Seinfeld.
-From 1980 to 1982, David became a writer and cast member for ABC's Fridays, where he worked with Michael Richards, who later played Kramer on Seinfeld.
+From 1980 to 1982, David was a writer and cast member for ABC's Fridays, where he worked with Michael Richards, who later played Kramer on Seinfeld.

-From 1984 to 1985, David was a writer for NBC's Saturday Night Live (SNL) and met Julia Louis-Dreyfus, who also worked on the show during this period.
-During his time at SNL, he was able to get only one sketch on the air, which aired at 12:50 am, the show's last time slot.
+From 1984 to 1985, David was a writer for NBC's Saturday Night Live (SNL), where he met cast member Julia Louis-Dreyfus.
+During his time at SNL, he was able to get only one sketch on the air, which aired at 12:50 a.m., the show's last time slot.
 David quit his job at SNL in the first season, angrily disparaging the quality of the show to producer Dick Ebersol, only to show up to work two days later as if nothing had happened.
 That event inspired the second-season Seinfeld episode "The Revenge".
 He can be heard heckling Michael McKean when McKean hosted SNL in 1984, and can be seen in the sketch "The Run, Throw, and Catch Like a Girl Olympics" when Howard Cosell hosted the season finale in 1985.
 In 1987, David was a writer and performer for Way Off Broadway, a variety talk show on Lifetime hosted by Joy Behar.

 1989–1998: Breakthrough with Seinfeld

-In 1989, David teamed up with comedian Jerry Seinfeld to create a pilot for NBC called The Seinfeld Chronicles, which became the basis for Seinfeld, one of the most successful shows in history, reaching the top of TV Guide's list of the 50 greatest TV shows of all time.
+In 1989, David teamed up with comedian Jerry Seinfeld to create a pilot for NBC called The Seinfeld Chronicles, which became the basis for Seinfeld, one of the most successful shows in television history, reaching the top of TV Guide's list of the 50 greatest TV shows of all time.
 Entertainment Weekly ranked it the third-best US TV show of all time.
 David made occasional uncredited appearances on the show, playing such roles as Frank Costanza's cape-wearing lawyer and the voice of George Steinbrenner.
 He was also the primary inspiration for the show's character George Costanza.
 David left Seinfeld amicably after the show's seventh season and returned two years later to write the series finale in 1998.
 He also continued to voice Steinbrenner.

 David wrote 62 Seinfeld episodes, including 1992's "The Contest", for which he won a Primetime Emmy Award and which TV Guide ranked as episode No. 1 on its list of "TV's Top 100 Episodes of All Time".
 He has also been involved in other films and television series.
 David wrote and directed the 1998 film Sour Grapes, about two cousins who feud over a casino jackpot.
 It was neither a commercial nor a critical success.
 He has also appeared in bit roles in Woody Allen's Radio Days (1987) and New York Stories (1989).